Flogging0140/fizzyvermin.github.io/_projects/7_project.md

 </style>
 ```

+Try the project for yourself on Azure, follow along with the creation in the YouTube tutorial, or contribute features/fixes to the public GitHub repo.

 ### Part 2 (Javascript)
 Adding JS was all about the functionality.
 Just using Vanilla JS was simplest as I could add to a static web app in Azure later with minimal hassle and maximum simplicity.
 I had been reading about BubbleSort in a book, '[A Common-Sense Guide to Data Structures and Algorithms](https://a.co/d/8zodL2p)'.
 After seeing it in an example talking about time complexity I wanted to really do something to learn about it.
 I landed on coding it up and displaying it on a graph, which updates, to see how it worked.